 Phathom Pharmaceuticals, Inc., or the Company or Phathom, was incorporated in the state of Delaware in January 2018.
-The Company is a late clinical-stage biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal diseases.
+The Company is a biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal diseases.
 The Company's financial statements are prepared in accordance with U.S. generally accepted accounting principles, or GAAP.